 Which rules of full stops are important in academia?

-This is the third and final lesson about Full Stops.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Full Stops.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore the six most important rules of full stops